 - Disappeared Dad: Captain Pronin's father is never even mentioned.
-Even in the photos of his birth and youth, he's always seen with Major Pronin.
+Even in the photos of his birth and youth, he's always seen with Major Pronin, his grandfather.

 - Everybody Lives: No one dies in any of the parts.
-Mooks, even hit by hand grenades are merely knocked out.
+Even mooks hit by hand grenades are merely knocked out.

 - Explosions in Space

-- Expy - Captain Pronin is Ivan Danko's one.
+- Expy: Captain Pronin is one to Ivan Danko.

-- A shop featuring medieval weaponry features a "Guns" sign.
+- In the second episode, a shop featuring medieval weaponry has a "Guns" sign.

-- The Infiltration: One of the dentist mooks in the first part turns out to be James Bond.
+- The Infiltration: One of the Myshyakovich's mooks reveals himself as James Bond.